auto-differentiation/QuantLib-Risks-Py/README.md

 Please read [CONTRIBUTING](CONTRIBUTING.md) for the process of contributing to this project.
 Please also obey our [Code of Conduct](CODE_OF_CONDUCT.md) in all communication.

-Note that large parts of this repository are left from the fork's origin (e.g. bindings for languages other than Python).
-They are unused in this fork.

 ## Versioning

 This repository follows the QuantLib versions closely.
 With each new QuantLib release,